What is the difference between LPC and SQE?

 Choosing the right path to becoming a solicitor in England and Wales can be a daunting task, especially with the introduction of the Solicitors Qualifying Examination (SQE) that is set to replace the Legal Practice Course (LPC).
-This guide aims to provide you with a comprehensive understanding of both routes, helping you make an informed decision.

 Understanding the LPC and SQE